In stock

 Diabetes daily care Whichever type of diabetes you have, it’s important you come to terms with it.
 Living with diabetes means you will need to take responsibility for your every day care.
 The more you understand your condition and how it affects you, the better you will be able to control it.
 To help, here […]

 Are you a chocoholic?
-You’re not alone if you love eating chocolate.
-Research has found that one in six Brits (about eight million people in the UK) consume chocolate every single day.
-We are a nation of confectionery lovers.
-But is this love of chocolate an addiction?
-And if it is, is it dangerous to […]
+Whether you sheepishly or proudly said yes, you are not alone!
+Research has found that one in six Brits (about eight million people in the UK) consume chocolate daily.
+We are a nation […]

 You must be logged in to post a review.